 Nvidia’s GPUs and chips enable various technologies beyond gaming, such as artificial intelligence, data center capabilities, robotics, and cryptocurrency mining.

-Nvidia stock is often considered a “pick and shovel” play – an investment strategy of buying stock in the tools or services an industry uses to produce a product.
+Nvidia is often considered a “pick and shovel” play amongst the best AI stocks – an investment strategy of buying stock in the tools or services an industry uses to produce a product.

 Nvidia Stock Investment Potential